Cozy Peach Kitchen

 There are just a few simple steps to making the mac and cheese.
 It’s as easy as:

-• Make the sauce: Combine all sauce ingredients, except for the cheddar cheese, in a food processor and blend until smooth.
+2. Make the butternut squash mac and cheese sauce.
+Combine all sauce ingredients, except for the cheddar cheese, in a food processor and blend until smooth.

-• Heat the sauce: Add the blended sauce and cheddar cheese in a small sauce pot over medium heat.
+3. Heat the sauce.
+Add the blended sauce and cheddar cheese in a small sauce pot over medium heat.
 Cover and stir occasionally until the cheese is melted.

-• Stir crispy collards into the mac and cheese.
+5. Stir crispy collards into the butternut squash mac and cheese.
 I also recommend adding additional collard greens to the top of each serving as a garnish.

 Storage and serving ideas